betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 work being removed from missions, most MIT development staff eventually recognized they would not have produced a working mission program without Bill Tindall's relentless efforts to cut functionality to meet constraints.

-# Testing

-Norton

-### From Computers in Spaceflight: The NASA Experience
-> The need for formal validation rose with the size of the
-> software.
-Programs of 2,000 instructions took between 50 and 100 test
-> runs to be fully debugged, and full-size mission loads took from 1,000
-> to 1,200 runs ^12

-> There
-> always seem to be enough deficiencies in a final product that the
-> designers wish they had a second chance.

 ## Where's the Moon?